Angular Signal Forms – Everything You Need to Know

 You create your own simple property with createMetadataKey:

-import { createMetadataKey, orMetadataKey } from "@angular/forms/signals";
+import { createMetadataKey } from '@angular/forms/signals';

 //